The Good Teacher

-The Good Teacher (Pas de Vagues) is a 2024 drama film directed by Teddy Lussi-Modeste from a screenplay he co-wrote with Audrey Diwan inspired by a true story that happened to the director in 2020, starring François Civil as a high school teacher who is wrongfully accused of sexual harassment by one of his students, a teenage girl, and must fight to prove his innocence.
+The Good Teacher (Pas de Vagues) is a 2024 drama film directed by Teddy Lussi-Modeste from a screenplay he co-wrote with Audrey Diwan inspired by a true story that happened to the director in 2020, starring François Civil as a middle school teacher who is wrongfully accused of sexual harassment by one of his students, a teenage girl, and must fight to prove his innocence.
 The film is a co-production between France and Belgium and had its world premiere at the Ramdam Festival in Belgium on 18 January 2024.
 It was released theatrically in France by Ad Vitam on 27 March 2024, and in Belgium by Cinéart on 3 April 2024.

 Plot

+Julien is a young, idealistic French-language teacher at a middle school (collège) in a working-class Paris suburb.
+Eager to connect with his students, he takes a particular interest in several of them, including the shy Leslie, offering her encouragement and informal support outside class.

+When Leslie misreads one of Julien's well-meaning gestures, she writes a letter to the school's deputy principal accusing him of inappropriate behaviour toward her.
+The complaint sets off a chain of events Julien cannot control: Leslie's volatile older brother confronts the school and makes threats, rumours spread among the students, and the situation escalates into open conflict.
+Julien turns to his colleagues and to the school's administration for support, but in the face of the growing scandal, both remain silent, reluctant to take his side for fear of the reputational fallout; his own rigid, uncompromising manner, including his refusal to apologise for minor disciplinary incidents, further alienates colleagues who might otherwise have backed him.

-Julien is a young high school teacher of literature who is wrongfully accused of sexual harassment by one of his students, a teenage girl, and must fight to clear his name while facing pressures from the girl's older brother and her classmates.
-Julien seeks support among his colleagues and superiors, but in the face of conflict, silence reigns.
-At the same time, Julien is hiding his homosexuality from his students and colleagues, until an intimate video that reveals his secret is leaked and begins circulating in the school, which ends up amplifying the spiral of violence against him.
+Throughout the ordeal, Julien is also hiding his homosexuality from his students and colleagues.
+When an intimate video of him begins circulating around the school, his secret is exposed, adding a further, more personal dimension to the harassment he faces and amplifying the spiral of violence against him.

+The film offers no clear vindication or resolution: by its end, Julien has been hardened and embittered by the experience, growing cynical and short-tempered with the very students he once tried to nurture, a transformation the film frames not as triumph but as a quiet corruption of his early idealism.